 After 4-6 hours, pre-shape the dough into 12 equal-sized balls, cover and rest for 20 minutes at room temperature.

 Shape the pretzels by rolling them into a long rope.
 Begin rolling in the middle and then easing your way out.
 The middle of the "rope" should be thicker than the ends.
 Pull the thinner ends up, twist and press down into the pretzel.
-(LINK to video).
+Watch this video to see how I shape my pretzels.
 See recipe note for pretzel rolls.

 Place pretzels on a parchment lined baking sheet.
 Stick in the fridge for 1 hour.